assafdori/assafdori/README.md

 Hi there 👋 <br>
  <br>
-My name's Assaf and I'm a DevOps Engineer.
+My name's Assaf and I'm an aspiring DevOps Engineer.

 #### Contact Me